xiaofeizhang19/Thermostat/README.md

 As a user
 I want to be prevented from decreasing the temperature below 10 So that I don't get hypothermia

+As a user
+I want the max temp to be 25 if power saving is turned on So that I don't waste lots of money
 ```